mathlingua/mathlingua-book/index.md

 called: <Text>+
 ```

-TODO: specify that writing: excepts a text of the form "... as ..."
+TODO: specify that writing: excepts a text of the form "... :~> ..."

 ```yaml
 writing: <Text>+